Character counting in a text

-$) in the text replaced by the alternative text (text for devices that can't display LINE emojis) of the LINE emoji to be used.
-Therefore, when sending a text message including LINE emojis, the number of characters in a text may unintentionally exceed the maximum number of characters and sending the message may fail.
-Note that the alternative text for each LINE emoji isn't disclosed.
+$) is replaced with the emoji's alternative text.
+Alternative text is the text displayed instead of the emoji on devices that can't display LINE emojis.
+Therefore, when sending a text message that has a LINE emoji, the text length may unintentionally exceed the maximum length and sending the message may fail.
+Note that LINE doesn't disclose the alternative text for LINE emojis.

-However, the following properties are counted in grapheme cluster (opens new window) units, not in UTF-16 code units:
+However, the properties listed below are counted in grapheme cluster (opens new window) units, not in UTF-16 code units:

 |All action objects|